alexmolas/alexmolas.github.io/_posts/2024-02-05-a-search-engine-in-80-lines.md

     return log((N - n_kw + 0.5) / (n_kw + 0.5) + 1)
 ```

-and with this method we can finally implement the BM scorer.
+and with this method, we can finally implement the BM scorer.
 This method receives a keyword and returns a mapping from all the URLs that contain that keyword to their score.

 ```python
 def bm25(self, kw: str) -> dict[str, float]: